Nishkb/Nishkb/README.md

 - 👋 Hi, I’m @Nishk
 - 👀 I’m interested in coding, listening to music, and working out
 - 🌱 I’m currently learning Data structures and Algorithms
-- 💞️ I’m looking for a Co-op position as a software developer
+- 💞️ I’m looking for a Co-op position as a developer
 - 💻 My portfolio website is nishkbalsara.com
 - 📫 How to reach me : iamnishkb@gmail.com